Bird Fact File: Wagtail

 Where do They Hang Out and Eat?

 Wagtails are busy feeders, always on the move as they search for food around them.
 Their diet is insectivorous mainly during the warmer months when they need extra energy for breeding and raising their young.
-They feed on insects, flies, beetles and other small invertebrates, which they chase and dart across open ground, often near water or in grassy areas.
+They eat insects, flies, beetles and other small invertebrates, which they chase and dart across open ground, often near water or in grassy areas.

 As the seasons change and insects become scarce, wagtails adjust their diet to include seeds, small berries and other plant material, but they still prefer insects whenever they can.
 Unlike wrens, wagtails are more likely to be seen foraging in open spaces like lawns, meadows and along riverbanks rather than in dense undergrowth.
 They may occasionally visit bird feeders, especially if mealworms or suet are on offer, but they are more often found chasing insects in more natural habitats.